movementlabsxyz/MIP/MIP/mip-58/README.md

 Postconfirmation is an anchoring mechanism for the L2 to the L1.
 It provides additional reorg protection.

 [!NOTE]
-We may consider Fastconfirmation instead of Postconfirmation, see [MIP-65](https://github.com/movementlabsxyz/MIP/pull/65), if the L2 is extremely unlikely to reorg AND the committee is considered to be safe.
-However, this should be studied carefully.
+We MAY consider Fastconfirmation instead of Postconfirmation, see [MIP-65](https://github.com/movementlabsxyz/MIP/pull/65).
+This assumes the L2 is extremely unlikely to reorg AND the committee is considered to be safe.

 ![L1-L2](L1ToL2.png)